Space Shot (ride)

 Space Shot is a type of amusement ride manufactured by S&S - Sansei Technologies.

 The ride is a drop tower type attraction that uses compressed air to rapidly propel riders up the tower then gently lower them with a series of air-cushioned bounces back to the loading platform.

 The first space shot to be built in the United States was the Spaceshot at D&D Adventure, a now defunct family entertainment center.
-The former was the prototype with the first model going to Action Park in Vernon, NJ.
+The former was the prototype with the first model going to Action Park in Vernon, New Jersey.
 Built in early 1995 and opening for the 1995 season.